HEROMORA/La-Restaurante/README.md

 ### New Users

-New customers are allowed to sign up to the program by clicking on the signup button and adding their data
+New customers are allowed to sign up to the program by clicking on the sign up button and adding their data
 - They should provide their full name ex 'John Smith'
 - Username should not contain spaces
 - Password should be 6 chars or more